 Statue of Chaucer: Sam Holland ARBS

-Plinth of statue of Chaucer: Lynn O’Dowd
+The plinth of the statue of Chaucer: Lynn O’Dowd

 Statues of Ethelbert and Bertha: Stephen Melton

-Main Image: Stained glass picture of the Pilgrimage to Canterbury in Ipswich library, Suffolk.
-Credit : Geogphotos / Alamy Stock Photo
+Main Image: Stained glass picture of the Pilgrimage to Canterbury in Ipswich Library, Suffolk.
+Credit: Geogphotos / Alamy Stock Photo

 Above, top: Statue of Geoffrey Chaucer, High Street, Canterbury.
 Credit: Stillman Rogers / Alamy Stock Photo